espressomd/espresso/doc/sphinx/advanced_methods.rst

 An example script can be found here:

-* `Reaction ensemble / constant pH ensemble <https://github.com/espressomd/espresso/blob/python/samples/reaction_ensemble.py>`_
+* `Reaction ensemble / constant pH ensemble <https://github.com/espressomd/espresso/blob/python/samples/reaction_methods.py>`_

-For a description of the available methods, see :class:`espressomd.reaction_ensemble.ReactionEnsemble`.
+For a description of the available methods, see :class:`espressomd.reaction_methods.ReactionEnsemble`.

 .. _Converting tabulated reaction constants to internal units in ESPResSo: